CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Experiments

-We perform the causal learning process and compute the CI vectors for all prototypes, clean samples, as well as adversarial samples.
-The plot results of some samples in form of histograms are depicted in Figure~\ref{fig:Histograms}.
-The x-axis refers to the number of filters, while the y-axis represents CI values of filters.
+We perform the causal learning process and compute the CI vectors for all prototypes, clean samples, and adversarial samples.
+Histogram plots of selected samples are shown in Figure~\ref{fig:Histograms}.
+The x-axis indicates to the number of filters, while the y-axis represents the corresponding CI values.

-Initial analysis on the results reveals that clean samples generally follow normal distributions, resembling the distributions of their corresponding prototypes.
-Concerning the attacks, both target and untargeted BIM attacks are easily detected, since they lack any causal features, which can be easily detected based on \textit{Strategy 1}.
-The only attacks that succeed without significantly impacting causal features are the PGD attacks.
-These attacks seem to have normal and analogous distributions to the prototypes.
-The last attack, which is FGSM, exhibits notable distortion or anomalous behavior when contrasted with prototypes and clean samples.
-It notably renders numerous causal features non-causal and vice versa.
+Initial analysis of the results reveals that clean samples generally exhibit approximately normal distributions, closely resembling those of their corresponding prototypes.
+Regarding adversarial attacks, both targeted and untargeted BIM attacks are readily detected, as they fail to preserve causal features—a distinction effectively captured by \textit{Strategy 1}.
+The only attacks that manage to bypass detection without significantly altering causal features are PGD attacks, whose CI distributions remain similar to those of the prototypes.
+In contrast, FGSM attacks display noticeable distortions and anomalous behavior compared to both clean samples and prototypes.
+Specifically, FGSM tends to flip the causal status of many features, rendering several causal features non-causal and vice versa.

 Based on the CI vectors of all samples, in the following we will present the experiments details with respect to every detection strategy.

 \textbf{Strategy 1: Causal Features Existence:}